CLAIM TIME-BARRED - NO TOLLING

 Justice Medina, Justice Green, and Justice Johnson joined.

-nephew, Juan Jose Balli, to Padre Island.
-Since then, the island’s ownership has been the subject of
+Juan Jose Balli, to Padre Island.
+Since then, the island’s ownership has been the subject of numerous legal

-than 275 descendants of Juan Jose Balli sued Gilbert Kerlin, individually and as trustee, as well as his wholly
+descendants of Juan Jose Balli sued Gilbert Kerlin, individually and as trustee, as well as his wholly owned

-owned companies, Windward Oil & Gas Corp. and PI Corp., asserting that Kerlin had defrauded them of oil
+companies, Windward Oil & Gas Corp. and PI Corp., asserting that Kerlin had defrauded them of oil and gas

-and gas royalties and other interests in Padre Island.
-We hold that the Ballis’ claims were not subject to
+royalties and other interests in Padre Island.
+We hold that the Ballis’ claims were not subject to statutory

-statutory tolling and, accordingly, are time-barred.
-We therefore reverse and render judgment for the
+tolling and, accordingly, are time-barred.
+We therefore reverse and render judgment for the defendants.

 I. Background

-Jose Balli, to what is now known as Padre Island.
-When Padre Nicolas died, his interest passed by devise to
+Balli, to what is now known as Padre Island.
+When Padre Nicolas died, his interest passed by devise to his

 leaving Juan Jose with the northern four-sevenths of the island and the other heirs with the southern three-